Xiaochi-Li/happy-bet/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-The web app is deployed on Firebace [Happy Bet](https://github.com/facebookincubator/create-react-app).
+The web app is deployed on Firebace [Happy Bet](https://happy-bet.firebaseapp.com/).
-## Table of Contents

-## Functionality

 ## Assumption
 #### API